Figs and the forests they nurture

 As many as 30 wild fruit species have flourished beneath a cluster fig tree in Kalave in Sirsi in Uttara Kannada district.
 This is made possible by hundreds of seed-dispersing frugivores and small carnivores which make the tree their home or hunting ground.
 “Plant a fig sapling and the other species arrive on their own.
-This tree attracts more birds, insects and mammals than any other tree,” says Shivananda Kalave, the custodian of the tree.
+This tree attracts more birds, insects and mammals than any other tree in the vicinity,” says Shivananda Kalave, the custodian of the tree.

 “It is fascinating to see the ecosystem services offered by ficus species.
 They might not bring us monetary benefits.
 Our priority is to restore degraded lands and improve green cover for forest species to thrive,” Manohar says.